FedeClaudi/pyinspect/README.md

 **PRO TIP:** if you don't pass a search string (e.g. `pyinspect.find(Console)`), `pyinspect.find` will print **all** functions and methods.

+\
 ## Inspecting functions
 Okay, you've found the function you need, that's great. *But how does it work?*

-What if, in addition to the exact name you've forgotten which arguments it takes, or how it works exactly.
+What if, in addition to the exact name, you've forgotten which arguments it takes, or how it works exactly.
 Well, `pyinspect` can help you there as well!
 You can use `pyinspect.print_function` to print the source code of any function or attribute: